-5320 Biblical Greek II

-This course is a continuation of the study of basic principles of grammar, with reading and writing exercises.
+BLAN J 5320 Biblical Greek II This course is a continuation of the study of basic principles of grammar, with reading and writing exercises.
 Continuation of acquisition of basic vocabulary is expected, with some reading in selected passages.
 Second-year Greek is strongly recommended after this course for facility in the Greek text of the New Testament.
 PREREQUISITE: BLAN 5310 or equivalent.
 Formerly BIST 5440.

-5900 Research Design/Principles and Skills

-Methods of research, bibliography, and design for project or thesis, with attention to form and principles of writing.
+3 hrs.
+5900 Research Design/Principles and Skills Methods of research, bibliography, and design for project or thesis, with attention to form and principles of writing.
 SAME AS: CHIS/INTS/NEWT/OLDT/THST 5900.

-6210 Biblical Hebrew III

-This intermediate-level course consists of a reading of selected passages of the Hebrew Old Testament for the purpose of acquiring a large vocabulary and general facility in interpretation of Hebrew texts. prerequisite: BLAN 5220.
+1 hr.
+6210 Biblical Hebrew III This intermediate-level course consists of a reading of selected passages of the Hebrew Old Testament for the purpose of acquiring a large vocabulary and general facility in interpretation of Hebrew texts.
+PREREQUISITE: BLAN 5220.
 Formerly BIST 6131.

-6220 Biblical Hebrew IV

-This advanced-level course is a continuation of reading of selected passages of the Hebrew Bible, with special attention given to exegesis.
+3 hrs.
+6220 Biblical Hebrew IV This advanced-level course is a continuation of reading of selected passages of the Hebrew Bible, with special attention given to exegesis.
 The student will also research and write a major exegetical study of an Old Testament passage, based on the Hebrew text.
 PREREQUISITE: BLAN 6210.
 Formerly BIST 6231.

-6310 Greek III

-This is second-year Greek, a study of exegetical methods for preaching and teaching.
+3 hrs.
+6310 Greek III This is second-year Greek, a study of exegetical methods for preaching and teaching.
 PREREQUISITE: BLAN 5320 or equivalent.
 Formerly BIST 6141.

-6320 Greek IV

-This course continues second-year Greek.
+3 hrs.
+6320 Greek IV This course continues second-year Greek.
 Refinement of exegetical methods for preaching and teaching is the purpose of this course.
 PREREQUISITE: BLAN 6310 or equivalent.
 Formerly BIST 6241.

-7210 Selected Readings in Biblical Languages Old Testament

-This course consists of readings of biblical literature in languages of the Old Testament.
+3 hrs.
+7210 Selected Readings in Biblical Languages Old Testament This course consists of readings of biblical literature in languages of the Old Testament.
 PREREQUISITE: BLAN 6220.
 REPEAT: May be repeated on a different topic.
-Formerly BIST 7130

-7310 Selected Readings in Biblical Languages New Testament 1-3 hrs.

-This course consists of readings of biblical literature in languages of the New Testament.
+Formerly BIST 7130.
+1-3 hrs.
+7310 Selected Readings in Biblical Languages New Testament This course consists of readings of biblical literature in languages of the New Testament.
 PREREQUISITE: BLAN 6320.
 REPEAT: May be repeated on a different topic.
 Formerly BIST 7130.

-A course designed by a student and a professor that addresses some particular area of interest in the area of biblical studies or that addresses a particular need in the student's academic program in biblical studies.
+1-3 hrs.
+7650 Guided Research and Student-Initiated Study A course designed by a student and a professor that addresses some particular area of interest in the area of biblical studies or that addresses a particular need in the student's academic program in biblical studies.
 CONSENT: Instructor.
 REPEAT: May be repeated.

-Focuses on directed research and discussion of selected problems in the field of biblical languages.
+1-3 hrs.
+7910 Seminar Focuses on directed research and discussion of selected problems in the field of biblical languages.
 REPEAT: May be repeated.

-Preparation of a thesis under the guidance of department faculty.
-NOTE: Library approval required prior to completion of thesis.
-PREREQUISITE: BLAN 5900.
-GRADE: S/U registration.

-Students who have not completed their thesis within the semester in which they enrolled but carry their work forward into another semester must register for this 1-hour course.
+3 hrs.
+7950 Thesis Preparation of a thesis under the guidance of department faculty. note: Library approval required prior to completion of thesis.
+PREREQUISITE : BLAN 5900.
+GRADE : S/U registration.
+2 hrs.
+7955 Thesis Continuation Students who have not completed their thesis within the semester in which they enrolled but carry their work forward into another semester must register for this 1-hour course.
 CONSENT: Approval required.
 PREREQUISITE: BLAN 7950.
 REPEAT: May be repeated once.
 GRADE: S/U registration.
+1 hr.

-Old Testament Courses (OLDT)
+OLDT Old Testament Courses